Sensitive to a Smile (song): Aotearoa Reggae All Stars version

 In June 2013, a cover version of "Sensitive to a Smile" was released on iTunes by the Aotearoa Reggae All Stars, a supergroup of New Zealand reggae artists.
-It debuted at #2 in the Official New Zealand Music Chart singles chart, and at #1 in the Official New Zealand Music Chart New Zealand singles chart.
+It debuted at number 2 in the Official New Zealand Music Chart singles chart, and at number 1 in the Official New Zealand Music Chart.
 The single re-entered the New Zealand chart in February 2014 at number 30.

 The song was released as a charity single, with proceeds benefiting the violence-free parenting advocacy charity Mana Ririki.
 The project was conceived by Avina Kelekolio of Tomorrow People and Rio Panapa of Sons of Zion.
 The group features Sons of Zion, Tomorrow People, Three Houses Down, House of Shem, Ria Hall, Majic Paora, Che Fu, Katchafire, 1814, Chad Chambers, NRG Rising and Tasty Brown.

 The single release was accompanied by a behind-the-scenes documentary broadcast on Māori Television.